Entries Tagged 'compact' ↓

 B2 Kitchen by Bulthaup

 With the b2 kitchen workshop, 1German kitchen manufacturer bulthaup has radically rethought the concept of the kitchen.
-Starting from the origins of every living space – fire and water – the company has created an open and mobile kitchen that can be added to and composed to suit each individual’s personal requirements.
+Starting from the origins of every living space “ fire and water “ the company has created an open and mobile kitchen that can be added to and composed to suit each individual personal requirements.

-The new group of elements is the logical continuation of the kitchen workbench and defines the “kitchen workshop” in its original meaning – comprising a workbench, kitchen tool cabinet and appliance housing cabinet.
+The new group of elements is the logical continuation of the kitchen workbench and defines the kitchen workshop in its original meaning “ comprising a workbench, kitchen tool cabinet and appliance housing cabinet.
+Check this new explanation on global payroll terms.

 Continue reading →